Thoughts on AI, technology, health, and life.

 technology

 Artificial intelligence is moving fast.
 Every month brings new capabilities that would have seemed like science fiction a decade ago.
-With that speed comes an urgent question: *how do we make sure these systems are actually good for people?* ## …
+With that speed comes an urgent question: how do we make sure these systems are actually good for people?
+What …

 Read more →